 In addition to having a contingency and organizational plan, all personnel involved with a high-profile event must be trained appropriately in response techniques.
 Please don’t leave this to volunteers or inadequately trained individuals.

 De-escalation is a process designed to prevent conflict escalation and resolve conflicts peacefully.
 Some subjects may be committed to escalating the conflict, so specific measures must be taken to avoid that.
 Ultimately, de-escalation should reduce a person’s agitation and the potential for violence.

 Three Steps to De-Escalation

 Learning how to detect aggressive behavior is the first step.
 It can help to prevent personal injury and may mean the difference between life and death.
-Knowing how to properly detect aggressive behavior includes awareness of:
+Knowing how to see aggressive behavior includes awareness of the following:

-Once aggressive behavior has been identified, it is important to stop or to contain any aggressive behavior as soon as possible.
+Once aggressive behavior has been identified, it is essential to stop or contain it as soon as possible.
 This is where rules of engagement and diffusion skills become very important.
 These include:

 - Never touch an angry or aggressive person

-- Do not invade their personal space (provide a buffer of four feet of space)
+- Do not invade their personal space (provide a buffer zone of four or more feet)

 - Engage assistance when possible

-- Do not attempt to overpower anyone, unless it is a last resort, such as they start a fight or pull out a weapon
+- Please do not attempt to overpower anyone unless it is a last resort, such as they start a fight or pull out a weapon

 - Evacuating the event